Change UI Language

 Setup Competitive Companion

 Competitive Companion is used to parse problems/contests from online judges.
-After you install it, you can parse sample test cases by a single click, instead of copying them manually.
+After you install it, you can parse sample test cases with a single click, instead of copying them manually.

 You can install it from the addon/extension markets: